abenevaut/yafarel/README.md

 # Yet another YAF framework

-Simple PHP YAF starter pack to run app and test it.
+## Description

+This is a simple YAF framework to start a new project.

 ## Setup PHP YAF extension
 ```